diogoX451/rag-sql/README.md

 ## Support

-For questions and support, please [open an issue] or contact the development team.
+For questions and support, please [open an issue] or contact the development team Email: diogosgn@gmail.com.